 If you’re outside the UK

 If you currently reside in a foreign country, you can inquire at the embassy or consulate there to see if you can host your citizenship ceremony locally.
 However, if you’re only away temporarily, they might ask you to wait until you return to the UK.
 You must book your ceremony within three months of receiving the invitation.
-If you plan to stay abroad for a long time, you’ll need to prove that you intend to live in the UK permanently.
+If you plan to stay abroad for a long time, you’ll need to prove that you intend to live permanently in the UK.
 Also, if you applied for citizenship in the UK, you cannot have your ceremony abroad.

 During the ceremony